Nordix/hiredis-cluster/README.md

-This means that commands sent directly after `redisClusterAsyncConnect2` may fail because the initial slotmap has not yet been retrieved and the client dont know which Redis node to send the command to.
+This means that commands sent directly after `redisClusterAsyncConnect2` may fail because the initial slotmap has not yet been retrieved and the client dont know which cluster node to send the command to.
 You may use the [eventCallback](#events-per-cluster-context) to be notified when the slotmap is updated and the client is ready to accept commands.
 An crude example of using the eventCallback can be found in [this testcase](tests/ct_async.c).